MoonPoet/xaprb-src/content/blog/2008/10/04/how-to-check-mysql-replication-integrity-continually.md

   - Databases
   - Open Source
 ---
 I have recently added some features to [Maatkit's mk-table-checksum](http://www.maatkit.org/) tool that can make it easy to checksum the relevant parts of your data more frequently (i.e. [continually, but not continuously](http://www.drgrammar.org/faqs/#59)).
-This in turn makes it possible for you to find out *much* sooner if a slave becomes different from its master, and then you can take action before the differences affect more of your data.
+This in turn makes it possible for you to find out *much* sooner if a replica becomes different from its master, and then you can take action before the differences affect more of your data.

 <!--more-->